Military and veteran retirement benefits

 Payments will not begin automatically.
 Request your retirement benefits from the department where you last served.
 Learn more about how reserve retirement benefits work.

-Retirement plans for service members with disabilities
+Retirement benefits for service members with disabilities

 Find out how military disability retirement (Chapter 61 retirement) works.